glinden/code-monster-from-crunchzilla/README.md

 Code Monster is a gentle and fun introduction to programming concepts.
 It is a first step in learning to program.

-We decided to make the code for the tutorial itself available for others to modify, use, and translate.
+We decided to make a version of code for the tutorial itself available for others to modify, use, and translate.

 If you want to create your own lessons or translate the existing